ToshioCP/Gtk4-tutorial/src/sec11.src.md

 After that I will explain:

 - Organizing functions.
-- How to use GtkFileChooserDialog
+- How to use GtkFileDialog.
+It is a new class made in the version 4.10 and replaces GtkFileChooserDialog.

 ## GObject and its children